WSU SPOKANE COMMENCEMENT 2015

 Recommended deadline to take final examination for advanced degree.

-Notify Student Affairs if you plan on attending Spokane Commencement by filling out this form »
+Notify Student Affairs if you plan on attending Spokane Commencement by completing the RSVP for Commencement »

 EWU Grad Finale at Phase 1 Classroom Building.